 Queenstown to Milford Sound and Te Anau

 With incredible views and numerous places to stop, the Milford Sound road is a great an experience within itself.
-Stop to see beautiful lakes, mountains, amazing chasms and waterfalls that lay just off the road.
+Stop to see beautiful lakes, mountains, great chasms and waterfalls that lay just off the road.

-Our recommendation would defintely be to take your time and explore both places.
+Our recommendation would be to take your time and explore both places.
 Te Anau offers a great starting point for exploring Fiordland National Park itself.

 Best things to do on a Queenstown to Milford Sound road trip

 - Visit the Te Anau glow worm caves